-Running an early stage company, my co-founder and I are often overwhelmed by the challenges that we face.
+Running an early-stage company, my co-founder and I are often overwhelmed by the challenges we face.
 As our company grows, we want to ensure that we are creating thoughtful and sustainable foundations.

 Our goal is to build an enduring organization that can function as a parent company for new ideas, experiments, products, and services.
 And often, the pursuit of this goal leads us to some very tough questions and junctions.

-After consulting with fellow General Assembly instructor Christina Wodtke and participating in the new Visual Design course, I realized that design could solve some of these challenges.
+After consulting with fellow General Assembly instructor Christina Wodtke and participating in GA’s Visual Design course, I realized that design could solve some of these challenges.

-In fact, my ‘breakthrough’ happened on day 3 of General Assembly’s design course when our instructor hosted a session on creating mood boards.
+In fact, my “breakthrough” happened on day three of the course, when our instructor hosted a session on creating mood boards.
 Something so simple allowed me to see my product idea come to life for the very first time.

 3. Entrepreneurs communicate with many different stakeholders.

-On a daily basis, I interface with CMOs, marketing analytics, product development leads, data scientists, engineers, IT teams, and even VCs.
-Working with so many different types of professionals, I often struggle to get the right information in the ‘right’ form.
+On a daily basis, I interface with CMOs, marketing analysts, product development leads, data scientists, engineers, IT teams, and even VCs.
+Working with so many different types of professionals, I often struggle to get the right information in the “right” form.
 When it comes to communicating information cross-functionally, text just doesn’t cut it.

-While I still have a long path ahead as a design ‘expert,’ I am taking baby-steps to learn how to communicate information more impactfully.
+While I still have a long path ahead as a design “expert,” I am taking baby steps to learn how to communicate information in a more impactful way.
 In my presentations, for instance, I find subtle ways to illustrate changes over time and causality.
-I also use ‘design thinking’ principles to translate stream of consciousness ideas into actionable next steps.
+I also use design thinking principles to translate stream of consciousness ideas into actionable next steps.

 Want to learn more about the fundamentals of design?